Neighborhoods to Explore in Detroit

 The West Village neighborhood of Detroit is a largely residential area.
 You’ll find high-end historic homes that create a picturesque landscape.
 Highlighting the homes are mixed-use developments that round out the community.
 Belle Isle is right next door, which is a perfect place for enjoying the outdoors while hiking or biking.

-different Detroit neighborhoods and experience the revival of Motor City.
+Book your stay and explore the different Detroit neighborhoods and experience the revival of Motor City.